 Database workloads require expertise, strategy, planning, and management, and when adding a monumental feat to the mix like the upgrade to Oracle EBS R12.2.x, there’s a lot of things to cover to ensure your process is as headache-free as possible.

-Oracle terminated support for Database 12c in July 2022, prompting EBS users on the 12c database to take swift action and plan ahead for every option available they need to consider before, during, and after the upgrade.
+Oracle terminated support for Database 12c in July 2022, prompting EBS users on the 12c database to take swift action and plan ahead for every database option available they need to consider before, during, and after the upgrade.

-Charting your database roadmap
+Charting your Database Roadmap

 With the Oracle 12c end of life done and over with, clients need to take concrete steps to upgrade to Oracle Database 19c, Oracle’s designated Long Term Release, as soon as possible.